 The Edo Period

 The Edo Period, also known as the Early Modern Period, lasted from 1600 (or 1603) to 1867 (or 1868).
 It was a period of peace and stability that followed a long period of civil war.
-There were two capitals: Kyoto where the Emperor lived and Edo where the shogun lived.
-A succession of Tokugawa shoguns ruled Japan until the 15th resigned in 1867.
+There were two capitals: Kyoto where the Emperor lived and Edo where the Shogun lived.
+The period is also called the Early Modern Period or the Tokugawa Period after the dynasty of Tokugawa Shoguns who ruled Japan from 1600 until the 15th Tokugawa Shogun resigned in 1867.

 There is much that was special and unique about the Edo Period, but one thing in particular was the tremendous growth of the city of Edo itself.
 By 1700 it had a population of about 1 million, making it one of the largest, if not the largest city in the world at that time.
 Within that population was a large number of people who made their living as artists, craftspersons, merchants, traders, etc. who were known collectively as chonin (townspeople).

 Many of the chonin were prosperous, literate, and had time for leisure pursuits.
 This led to the development of a rich urban culture based on the arts and the pursuit of pleasure that came to be known as ukiyo, or the floating world.
 The elite disapproved of the floating world, viewing it as a sign of moral decay.

 The Grand Courtesans Sugatano and Nanabito with Attendants, By Eisen, c.1830